Knolo

 Knolo wins

-Visual trigger → action builder; AI Copilot helps draft Zaps but you still wire the steps
+Visual trigger-action builder.
+AI Copilot helps draft Zaps but you still wire every step.

 No-code experience